 Aidan doesn’t do good in lines at all, we can usually do a 5-10 wait with minor problems but anything longer than that usually includes a major meltdown because of his sensory issues in a confined area surrounded by strangers.

 His body just wants to run and there’s no fast pass for characters.
 His disability access service card doesn’t apply to character meetings.
 So we like to plan out the characters we really need to see and spread them out between the parks.

 This is why character dining works the best for us, Aidan is able to sit, eat, and use his Ipad in between characters, it can be expensive but for us, it is totally worth it.

 After scheduling out our dining reservations we end up only having to wait in those long lines for a few autographs instead of dozens.

 Eating at Disney World’s Magic Kingdom

-What we have done on our Magic Kingdom days, which has worked out perfect, is had lunch at Chef Mickey inside the Contemporary Resort or Dinner at 1900 Park Fare inside the Grand Floridian Resort.
+What we have done on our Magic Kingdom days, which has worked out perfectly, is had lunch at Chef Mickey inside the Contemporary Resort or Dinner at 1900 Park Fare inside the Grand Floridian Resort.
 Both of these restaurants are on the monorail which makes them very easy and quick to get to from the Magic Kingdom.
-Plus it gives us a mid day break from the hustle and bustle of the park and the kids enjoy riding the monorail, especially my train obsessed Aidan.
+Plus it gives us a mid-day break from the hustle and bustle of the park and the kids enjoy riding the monorail, especially my train obsessed Aidan.

-We try to only do one sit down meal a day at the parks because of all the other fun eats there are through out the park.
-With Ice Cream, Pretzels and more shaped like Mickey, a candy store you could get lost in, the legendary Dole Whip, and the cutest Starbucks in the world, there no time to get hungry.
+We try to only do one sit down meal a day at the parks because of all the other fun eats there are throughout the park.
+With Ice Cream, Pretzels, and more shaped like Mickey, a candy store you could get lost in, the legendary Dole Whip, and the cutest Starbucks in the world, there no time to get hungry.